 What to expect when visiting the campus

-It is important that before you decide to visit the campus, that you do a health check at home, if your body temperature exceeds 37.2 degrees Celsius you will not be permitted to enter the building, likewise if you show flu like symptoms, such as a runny nose, cough, or difficulty breathing, we advise that you rest at home until your symptoms dissipate.
+It is important that before you decide to visit the campus, that you do a health check at home, if your body temperature exceeds 37.2 degrees Celsius you will not be permitted to enter the building, likewise if you show flu like symptoms, such as a runny nose, cough, or difficulty breathing, you call our trunk lines instead, refer to our directories here.

 If you do not exhibit any of the symptoms mentioned above and you wish to visit the campus, please wear a face mask and shield at all times, upon entry in the building your name will be logged with security for contact tracing, you will not be permitted to go up to or enter the administrative or finance offices, your movement is restricted to the front office, if you wish to speak to a specific person the appropriate SMI employee from the department you wish to make an inquiry about will come down and speak with you.

 We urge you to simply leave us a message on our Facebook Page or on the Contact Page of this website instead, for ease of communication.